Forres

 Forres (/ˈfɒrᵻs/; Farrais) is a town and former royal burgh in the north of Scotland on the Moray coast, approximately 25 mi northeast of Inverness and 12 mi west of Elgin.
 Forres has been a winner of the Scotland in Bloom award on several occasions.
 There are many geographical and historical attractions nearby such as the River Findhorn, and there are also classical, historical artifacts and monuments within the town itself, such as Forres Tolbooth and Nelson's Tower.
 Brodie Castle, the home of the Brodie Clan, lies to the west of the town, close to the A96.

-A list of suburbs in the town of Forres contains: Brodie, Dalvey, Mundole and Springdale.

 Pre-history and archaeology

 Between 2002 and 2013 some 70 hectares of land was investigated by archaeologists in advance of a proposed residential development on the southern fringes of the town.
 They found an extensive Iron Age settlement and evidence that people lived in the area from the Neolithic (radiocarbon dates from the 4th to the mid-3rd millennium BC were found) to the Early Historic period (they found radiocarbon dates from the 9th–12th centuries AD, around the time that historical records began).
 The Iron Age settlement had a souterrain and metalworking furnaces, and they found Neolithic and Bronze Age ceramics and cup-marked rock art.
 The excavation of a souterrain in Moray is quite rare; only one other souterrain had been excavated in Moray before this one.